-As the Haldi ceremony got underway, the atmosphere was filled with the sounds of traditional South Asian music, adding to the festive mood.
+As the Haldi ceremony got underway, the sounds of traditional South Asian music filled the atmosphere.
 Friends and family members were also dancing to the beat, adding to the joyful and lively atmosphere.
 Throughout the ceremony, there were lots of laughter and smiles, as everyone had a blast celebrating the soon-to-be-wed couple.

-As a South Asian wedding photographer, it was an honor to capture the beauty and love of this traditional Hindu wedding.
-One of my favorite moments was capturing a photo of Disha looking through the betel leaves, smiling and shining as a bright diamond.
+As a South Asian wedding photographer, it was an honor to capture the traditional Hindu wedding.
+One of my favorite moments was capturing a photo of Disha looking through the betel leaves.
+She was smiling and shining as a bright diamond.

 The traditional Bengali Hindu wedding was a true celebration of the rich culture and heritage of the couple and their families.
-It was a day filled with love, laughter, and joy, and will forever be remembered as a beautiful beginning to the couple’s life together.
+It was a day with love, laughter, and joy, and will forever be remembered as a beautiful beginning to the couple’s life together.
 The guests cherished the moment as the couple fulfilled the South Asian wedding traditions.

-As a South Asian wedding vendor, I am always honored to be a part of such beautiful and traditional celebrations.
-The love and commitment of South Asian brides and grooms is always a joy to witness, and I am grateful to have had the opportunity to capture the beauty and love of Disha and Zolok’s wedding day.
+As a South Asian wedding vendor, it was an honor to be a part of such beautiful and traditional celebrations.
+The love and commitment of South Asian brides and grooms are always a joy to witness, and I am grateful to have had the opportunity to capture the beauty and love of Disha and Zolok’s wedding day.

 The bride, Disha, looked stunning in a light pink and silver lehenga, while the groom, Zolok, donned a sharp formal suit.
 The couple was all smiles as they greeted their guests and took to the dance floor for their first dance as a married couple.